grantjenks/python-sortedcontainers/docs/index.rst

 Python's standard library is great until you need a sorted container type.
-Many will attest that you can get really far without one, but the moment you **really need** a sorted list, dict, or set, you're faced with a dozen different implementations, most using C extensions without great documentation and benchmarking.
+Many will attest that you can get really far without one, but the moment you **really need** a sorted list, dict, or set, you're faced with a dozen different implementations, most using C-extensions without great documentation and benchmarking.

 Things shouldn't be this way.
 Not in Python.